cardano-foundation/CIPs/CIP-????/README.md

 #### Costing

 All steps in the CEK machine have costs, all of which are constant.
+There are cost model parameters which set the costs for each step.
-This will be new costs for the steps for evaluating `constr` and `case`.
+This will therefore be new cost model paramters governing the costs for the steps for evaluating `constr` and `case`.

 There is a potential problem because `constr` and `case` have a variable number of children, unlike all the existing constructs.
 The risk is that we could end up doing a linear amount of work but only paying a constant cost.